The Himba tribe of Namibia is one of the last few semi-nomadic indigenous groups in the world.

 This is not going to be a comfortable trip mainly because of three reasons: the heat, the long drives and the absence of running water while camping.
 Keeping this in mind, you will need to pack the following things that you are really going to need:

 - Comfortable, long-sleeved shirts: You will need fresh, light shirts, but long sleeves are better to protect you from the sun and insects.
 The weather is hot anyway and you’ll feel cleaner and safer with long sleeves.
 Again, a dark color – but not black – will be better.
-I recommend packing a Kuhl Sora t-shirt, which comes in several colors, and the Kuhl Svenna shirt.
-Both of them are long sleeves.
+I recommend packing a Kuhl Athena top, which comes in several colors, and the Kuhl Svenna shirt Both of them are long sleeves.

 - High socks: Just to give you an idea, we found several scorpions and ticks so high socks are a very good idea.